-'Fourth Trimester' Problems Can Have Long-Term Effects On A Mom's Health
+'4th Trimester' Problems Can Have Long-Term Effects On A Mom's Health

 She says she isn't sure how long she'll need physical therapy for the scar tissue pain, and the costs of the sessions add up.
 Those bills have kept her from seeking other needed postpartum care, she says — such as counseling to address the traumatic aspects of the delivery.

 "I'd love to be free of it," she says.
 "I'd love to not have to worry about it."
-For now, she's focusing on her daughter, and making the best of a health problem she never anticipated.
+For now, she's focusing on her daughter and making the best of a health problem she never anticipated.

 This story was produced by WFYI and Side Effects Public Media, a news collaborative covering public health.